Monique Lhuillier: Awards and honors

 Her signature design sensibility has resulted in the launch of numerous licensed collections, including Monique Lhuillier & Pottery Barn, Monique Lhuillier & Pottery Barn Kids, and Monique Lhuillier & Pottery Barn Teen.
 Monique Lhuillier's contemporary collection, fine jewelry, lingerie, wedding invitations, signature and home fragrance, and signature and home fragrance have transformed the company into a luxury lifestyle brand.
 Monique Lhuillier products are sold in Monique Lhuillier stores, premium department stores, and specialty stores worldwide.
 Monique and Tom live in Los Angeles with their two children, Jack and Sophia.
 Monique's career in fashion is enriched by her strong dedication to family and commitment to philanthropic efforts such as Baby2Baby and BCRF, to name a few.

-The addition of her work, she also have an website that everybody is welcome to visit and check it out form more details about her arts and pieces.